2nd and 4th Mondays from 7 to 8:30 p.m.

 COVID precautions: You’re always welcome to wear a mask at any session to help protect yourself.
 We’re singing indoors, so please follow CDC Respiratory Virus Guidelines and stay home whenever you’re ill.

-Who: Anne is a well-known Boston-area ʻukulele teacher and workshop leader who says, “I’ll teach you the 20% you need, to play 80% of what you want to play.”
+What: Free ʻukulele workshop led by Anne Ku.
+Anne says: “I’ll teach you the 20% you need to know, to play 80% of what you want to play.”

 Where: Location: 23 N. Main St., Cohasset, Mass.
 See above for parking information.

-3 p.m.: Common Chord Progressions, what you need to learn to play your favorite songs.
+3 p.m.: Common Chord Progressions — what you need to know to play your favorite songs.

 Funded by the Gleason Fund of First Parish in Cohasset.